Your handy guide for packing and transporting a PC

 Average completion time of transporting a PC

 On average, you might accomplish this task within one to two hours.
-If you’re pressed for time, an expert packer can quickly prepare your computer for travel.
+If you’re pressed for time, an expert packer can prepare your computer for travel quickly.

 A step-by-step guide to transporting a PC

 Make sure to back up your data before you start packing it.
-Then, prepare it for transport by learning how to transport a computer with the following steps.
+Then, prepare it for transport by learning how to transport a computer or gaming PC with the following steps.